ziadalzarka/frontend-challenge/README.md

 # Front-end Engineer Challenge

+**THIS README FILE HAS BEEN EDITED SCROLL DOWN FOR INSTRUCTIONS ON UNIT TESTS AND ACCESSIBILITY TESTS**

 Welcome to PushBots interview process, here you'll be presented with a fairly simple challenge where you'll get to work with our stack and get a feel of how it is to work at PushBots.

 ## About PushBots